 Organ and tissue donation instructions can be included in your advance directive.
 Many states also have organ donor cards or add notations to your driver’s license.
 Be sure that your family and those close to you know your wishes about this.

-For more information on this see Can I Donate My Organs If I’ve Had Cancer?
+For more information on this see Can I Donate My Blood or Organs If I’ve Had Cancer?

 Although this is not a legal document, it can be very helpful.
 This letter can be a guide for your family to help them make decisions at the end of your life and after you are gone.